Rough Riders (miniseries): John Milius

 Eventually Wilson bowed out due to creative differences and Berenger suggested he be replaced by John Milius.
 Milius had long been an admirer of Teddy Roosevelt, and featured him as a character in his film The Wind and the Lion, played by Brian Keith.
 He had tried to make a film about Roosevelt and the Rough Riders for a number of years but "nobody cared," he said.
 "When I would pitch a film about Roosevelt and the Spanish–American War, they wouldn't get it.
 They would say, 'It's not exactly a Western, and it's not a war picture, so what is it?'
 I think it's both.
 The last great Western of the 19th century....
 [Roosevelt was] an extraordinary character.
 He makes a really good contrast to the way things are today.
 He put his money where his mouth was.
 He was the real thing."

 According to Milius, TNT executives "said, 'We'll let you make it if you can make it at this price, write it quick, be in production in three months'... all these impossible things," said Milius.
 "And I said yes."

 "This one does sort of glorify war," said Berenger, who eventually agreed to play Roosevelt.
 "But you have to consider that it was written by John Milius."

 "In a sense, one man going up that hill, one battle, and a man became President and we acquired an overseas empire," said Milius.
 "Courage and valor are no longer considered great attributes in our culture.
 But for Roosevelt, they were the only issues.
 I agree."

 Milius says the script was also about the bonding of the men.
 "It shows you that things happen to people that they never get over.
 It's why vets can only talk to each other.
 Everyone of them is scarred for life...
 Men go off to war because they really want to, not knowing what it's going to be.
 They think it's an adventure, a romantic fantasy.
 And, of course, it never is.
 People are brought together and forced to do something that is truly unnatural to man – kill each other.
 But in doing this sort of extraordinary self-destruction, man seems to bring all of his virtues to bear."

+George Hamilton had previously made Evil Knievel with Milius and he agreed to play William Randolph Hearst.